 In April 1961, the two inner VD-7A turbojets were swapped with afterburning VD-7MAs.
 The machine seemed to be flying right, and work was proceeding on the prototype of the "M-52" that featured an IFR probe on the nose; modified wingtip engine installation; an auxiliary tee tailplane; a tail turret with twin cannon; and a warload of two Kh-22 (NATO AS-4 "Kitchen") stand-off missiles.
 However, by this time the program was running on empty.
 Soviet Premier Nikita Khrushchev was not enthusiastic about strategic bombers, believing with some valid reason that the new intercontinental ballistic missiles (ICBMs) then being fielded were a cheaper and potentially much more effective strategic nuclear delivery system.

 On 9 July 1961, the M-50A made a flypast at the annual Tushino air show, escorted by two MiG-21 fighters.
-Western observers were impressed by the big, sleek machine -- apparently it made a awesomely thunderous noise, even though the flypast wasn't in afterburner -- and NATO dutifully assigned it the codename of "Bounder".
+Western observers were impressed by the big, sleek machine -- apparently it made a awesomely thunderous noise, even though the flypast wasn't in afterburner -- and NATO dutifully assigned it the reporting name of "Bounder".
 What Westerners did not know was that this flight, the M-50A's 19th, was also its last.
 The M-50A eventually ended up parked at the Monino air museum, where it remains to this day.
 The M-52 prototype was scrapped before completion.